A total variation flow scheme for ergodic mean field games: Theoretical framework

-\end{enumerate} \end{lemma} \begin{remark} We expect that for the best response, the exponent is also 1 instead of $1/2$.
-The reason for obtaining a much better exponent for \eqref{eq: mm.GF} is because the estimates can be bootstrapped easily whereas, a priory, without further knowledge on the optimization problem \eqref{eq: mm.BR} it is not possible to improve \eqref{eq: estimate.tv.BR}. \end{remark} We postpone the proof in the Appendix \Cref{section: appendix}.
+\begin{remark} We expect that for the Best Response, the exponent is also 1 instead of $1/2$.
+The reason for obtaining a much better exponent for \eqref{eq: mm.GF} is that the estimates can be bootstrapped easily, whereas \textit{a priori}, without further knowledge on the optimisation problem \eqref{eq: mm.BR}, it is not possible to improve \eqref{eq: estimate.tv.BR}, because the infimum term over the support is not globally Lipschitz continuous with respect to the TV norm. \end{remark}